Utkarsh1504/DSA-Java/lessons/operators.md

 ---

 Operators are symbols that tell the compiler to perform some specfic operations.
-In C++, there are many operators, and they are grouped into several categories.
+In JAVA, there are many operators, and they are grouped into several categories.
 We are going to learn some of the important operators only.
 You will see these operators in most of the section and this will cover almost every problem you will encounter in your programming journey.

 Ok, So there are basically 6 categories of operators: